 Food battles can be epic.
 They can also slowly drain a parent’s will to make sure their child eats well.
-Here, a few moms share their tried-and-true ideas for sneaking veggies into snacks and meals for their picky eater.
+Here, a few parents share their tried-and-true ideas for sneaking fruit, vegetables and other healthy foods into snacks and meals for their picky eater.

 An egg-cellent disguise

 “It’s not all that clandestine, but I put mashed veggies in my son’s scrambled eggs in the morning.
 I’ve done cauliflower, squash, and broccoli (not all together) — he seemed to like the added texture and eats it regularly.
 I also tried bell pepper strips, but those totally bombed.
 For the record, I’d encourage people to add extra-yummy stuff too.
 I add lemon ricotta to the broccoli eggs — it’s delicious.
 Why not add extra-yummy stuff, in addition to extra-healthy stuff?
 I started doing this because I hate to throw out food but then realized it was a way to get some extra veggies in there.”

 “My favorite sneaky kid recipe is for smoothie popsicles.
 You can sneak pretty much anything healthy into a smoothie, and when you make it into a popsicle, it becomes a portable, nutritious snack.
 I usually add plain yogurt and soymilk, fresh or frozen berries, and bananas.
 Pour the mixture into ready-made popsicle molds, and you have an easy snack that can even be breakfast to go!”